Let’s dive right into what SEO is.

-This is crucial for a website’s success and viability because it’s a free way of garnering organic traffic and exposure that both marks a website’s relevance and reputation while feeding into those very things.
-And much of the time, search engines are the primary way by which users can find a particular website.
-If the worldwide web is a library and websites are books, SEO is the process by which websites ensure that they end up on the “popular” and “bestsellers” shelves of particular sections potential users enter.
+This is crucial for a website’s success and viability because it’s a freeway of garnering organic traffic and exposure that marks a website’s relevance and reputation while feeding into those very things.
+And much of the time, search engines are the primary way users can find a particular website.
+If the world wide web is a library and websites are books, SEO is how websites ensure that they end up on the “popular” and “bestsellers” shelves of particular sections potential users enter.

 Perhaps the most obvious factor is words.
-When a user searches for something like “Michael Jordan”, the websites that show up have the name of the greatest basketball player ever somewhere on them.
-Another place words show up is in the titles of websites, which are sometimes hidden in the code of a website.
-Search engines pay lots of attention to these titles both visible and invisible much like how a librarian considers book titles and catalog codes.
+When a user searches for something like “Michael Jordan,” the websites that show up have the name of the greatest basketball player ever somewhere on them.
+Another place words show up is in the titles of websites, which are sometimes hidden in a website’s code.
+Search engines pay lots of attention to these titles, both visible and invisible, much like how a librarian considers book titles and catalog codes.